Truncated Variational Expectation Maximization: Variational Approaches to Expectation Maximization and Related Work

 \subsection{Gaussian and Factored Variational EM}

 As one of the most basic distributions is the Gaussian distribution, a natural choice for variational distributions (for continuous latents) is a multi-variate Gaussian:

 where $\Lambda^{(n)}=(\mu^{(n)},\Sigma^{(n)})$ and where $\Lambda=(\Lambda^{(1)},\ldots,\Lambda^{(N)})$ is the set of all variational parameters (one mean and one covariance matrix per data point).
 The Gaussian variational approach approximates each posterior distribution by a Gaussian distribution.
 The optimization of the variational parameters in (\ref{EqnFreeEnergyGVEM}) results in update equations for mean and variance that maximize the free energy and minimize the KL-divergence between true posteriors and the variational Gaussians.
 Gaussian distributions are especially well suited for data models with mono-modal posteriors, and are consequently popular, e.g., for optimization of sparse linear models \citep[e.g.][]{OpperWinther2005,Seeger2008,OpperArchambeau2009}.
-Gaussians can capture data correlations and jointly optimize mean and variance in the KL-divergence sense.
+More recently, Gaussian variational distributions are the standard and most popular choice to train variational autoencoders \citep[][and many more]{KingmaWelling2014}.
+In these approaches, standard neural networks are used to parameterize mean and covariance matrix of the Gaussian.
+Parameters of the networks are then optimized within the variational E-step.

-The second (and more predominant) standard variant of variational EM builds up on the choice of variational distributions that factor over sets of hidden variables.
+The second standard variant of variational EM builds up on the choice of variational distributions that factor over sets of hidden variables.
 Most commonly the choice is a fully factored distribution:

 where $\vec{\lambda}_h^{(n)}$ are parameters associated with one hidden variable $h$ for one data point $n$, and where $\Lambda$ is the collection of all these parameters (all $h$ and $n$ combinations).
 Using factored distributions in combination with specific choices for the factors $q_h(s_h;\vec{\lambda}_h^{(n)})$ then results in computationally tractable optimizations.
 For the usual generative models the factors are often chosen to be identical to the prior distributions of the individual hidden variables \citep[e.g.][]{JordanEtAl1999,HaftEtAl2004}.
-Because of a mathematical analogy to variational free energy approximations in statistical physics (which initially motivated variational EM), fully factored variational approaches (\ref{EqnFreeEnergyFVEM}) are also frequently termed {\em mean-field} approximations.
+Because of a mathematical analogy to variational free energy approximations in statistical physics (which initially motivated variational EM), fully factored variational approaches (\ref{EqnFreeEnergyFVEM}) are also frequently termed {\em mean field} approximations.